 The answer is usually “no.” Ethical dealers will always disclose condition issues.
-Unless the buyer is specifically alerted the items they are buying are tarnished, spotted, scratched or otherwise marred, they can expect products to be delivered in good condition.
+Unless the buyer is specifically alerted that the items they are buying are tarnished, spotted, scratched, or otherwise marred, they can expect products to be delivered in good condition.

 Secondary market items have a discounted premium simply because the supply is plentiful.
 That’s because long-time holders have used the recent price rally to sell some of the metals they’ve owned over the years.

 The “premium” is the amount over the melt value for gold or silver in the bullion product.
 It includes the dealer’s profit, but also incorporates the wholesale premiums and/or fabrication costs the dealer must pay to acquire the inventory.

 What’s happening with premiums is the best indicator of demand in the retail bullion markets.

 There are a variety of reasons for the recent lack of enthusiasm for gold and silver among the U.S. retail investor, even as Asian demand – and demand for gold and silver ETFs – has been very strong.